abyssDS/sfmlWiki/FAQ.md

 ### <a name="prog-mmm"/>Why shouldn't I manually manage my memory?
 ### <a name="prog-smart"/>What are smart pointers?
 ### <a name="prog-global"/>Why shouldn't I use global variables?

+Usage of global variables is considered as bad programming practice.
+They might seem like an easy solution to your initial problem but they will become a headache later on when the project gets bigger or you are unaware of the implications of declaring something in global scope.

+One of the most dangerous things of declaring non-POD ([plain old data](http://en.wikipedia.org/wiki/Plain_old_data_structure)) objects in global scope is that you can never be sure when they are actually constructed and when they will be destroyed.
+This means that if they need to own resources you need to make sure they are available before the object is created, which can be tricky to do if that takes place before your main() code gets executed.
+Analogous to that, the object might get destroyed after your main() returns thus leaving resource destruction up to some self-clean-up mechanism or in the worst case to a resource manager that already got destroyed before main() returned.
+This leads to leaks and is very bad practice.
+Furthermore the initialization order and destruction order is not well-defined.
+It is only defined _within one translation unit_ as being dependant on the order of declaration, however you can't count on global variables from different translation units being constructed or destroyed in a specific order, it is pure luck here.

+Another problem with global variables is that sooner or later you are going to have so many of them that they will clog up your namespace.
+Unless you declare them in a separate namespace they will all be in the same giant one: the global one.
+If you happen to declare a local variable in one of your functions that happens to have the same name as the global one you are actually referring to, you will not notice the global variable get shadowed unless you have certain warnings switched on.
+Some people suggest using Hungarian notation to solve this problem but the modern demeanour tends to avoid Hungarian notation as well.

+There really isn't any reason to use global variables.
+Code using global variables can always be written without them and will never perform worse, most of the time performing better as a result of better memory usage.

 ### <a name="prog-insteadof-global"/>What should I use then instead of global variables?

+You should try to confine variables to the scope(s) where they are used.
+Construct and hold them in the object which is supposed to own them as well as manage their lifetime and pass them to other objects/functions using references/pointers.
+Avoid passing by value.
+Often you cannot copy objects and are thus not allowed to pass by value, other times copying the object can take much more time because temporary memory has to be allocated just for the call and freed after the function returns.

+If you happen to use a C++11 compliant compiler then you can be sure that many Standard Library objects you pass around will have move constructors defined which makes it less painful to "pass by value" since if certain conditions are met, the compiler will use the Rvalue reference version of certain functions to speed up execution by a substantial amount.

 ### <a name="prog-singleton"/>Why is the singleton pattern not a good one?

 ## <a name="development"/>Development with SFML